darlingcat8023/IELTS-Note/Speaking/Part1/Accommodation.md

 ## Home/Accommondation

+>Note:
+>
+>描述房子类型：
+>
+>flat, house, villa, apartment, bungalow (一层的小别墅), dormitory (dorm)
+>
+>描述外部环境：
+>
+>suburb, rural area, countryside, urban area
+>

 ### 1. Are the transport facilities near your home very good?

-I usually go out by subway.
+I usually go out by public transport.
 There are two subways lines intersecting here.
 The Line 7 connects to Beijing West Railway Station, and Line 14 connects to Beijing South Railway Station.
 In addition, I can easily reach the airport within 2 transfers.

 ### 2. Can you describe the place where you live?

+I'm living in a flat with 3 bedrooms and 1 living room,  It also contains 2 washingrooms, 1 shared in the public area and 1 private in the main bedreeom.
+I'm living alone now.
+This flat is only 1 km away from the CBD in Beijing.

 ### 3. What part of your home do you like the most?